Aliases for GSTA4 Gene

 GSTA4 (Glutathione S-Transferase Alpha 4) is a Protein Coding gene.
-Diseases associated with GSTA4 include malignant pleural mesothelioma and atherosclerosis.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
+Diseases associated with GSTA4 include Prostate Leiomyosarcoma and Skin Carcinoma In Situ.
+Among its related pathways are Phase II conjugation and Glutathione metabolism.
 GO annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
-An important paralog of this gene is GSTA5.
+An important paralog of this gene is GSTA1.

 UniProtKB/Swiss-Prot for GSTA4 Gene